 Because of my role in the industry, I am approached often about selling supplements.
 When someone came to me with a fruit juice supplement I considered it, but I don’t recommend anything without a thorough investigation.
 I started by simply reading the nutrition information on the bottle.
 The juice had been pasteurized, leaving the nutritional content far inferior to fresh juice.
 It also contained preservatives.
 That got me thinking.
 Instead of spending $30 per bottle for this pasteurized preserved juice, why wouldn’t I just buy a juicer and start making my own fresh juice?

-Today, my diet consists mostly of vegetables, fruits, nuts, seeds, and pasture raised meat and eggs.
+Today, my diet consists mostly of vegetables, fruits, nuts, seeds, and pasture raised meat, fish and eggs.
 I try to eat about 75% of my food raw, and I strive to get lots of healthy vegetable fats like avocado, coconut oil, and olive oil.
 Most days I completely exclude sugar, grains and processed foods.

 As I learn more about the power of food I am inspired to do more.
 Part of my journey has been to accept that I’m not perfect every day.
 Each time I skip a workout, neglect to juice, or eat something I know I shouldn’t, my body and my mind notice.
 The key is to listen to your body, let go of the guilt and start again.
 Tomorrow is another day.